 Bitcoin faces regulatory scrutiny after record-breaking rally

-[NEW YORK] It's been a tough year by all accounts.
-But for Bitcoin, 2020 has been a marvelous time.
+IT has been a tough year by all accounts.
+But for Bitcoin, 2020 has been a marvellous time.

 The cryptocurrency almost quadrupled, surpassing US$20,000 for the first time as it notched record after record.
 The diehards cheered it as an inflation hedge in an era of unprecedented central bank largesse.
-Wall Street veterans from Paul Tudor Jones to Stanley Druckenmiller blessed it as an alternative asset, adding to the rally.
+Wall Street veterans from hedge fund manager Paul Tudor Jones to American investor Stanley Druckenmiller blessed it as an alternative asset, adding to the rally.
 And companies like MicroStrategy and Square moved cash reserves into crypto in search of better returns than near-zero interest rates deliver.

 While none of those reasons for buying Bitcoin comport with its origins as an alternative to fiat currencies, they do point to a growing acceptance of crypto as an asset class of its own.
 And that has the zealot-like community taking yet another victory lap in their quest for legitimacy.